+The staff has resumed station visits providing continuing education to active members.
+Recruit classes consist of two education sessions provided by staff.
+The first session details the member's eligibility and process involved for an In Line of Duty Disability and a Not In Line of Duty Disability while the second session conveys the pension benefits through a member's career including benefits at termination, death, and retirement.
 The retiree portal supported by the System's custodian bank, U.S. Bank, continues to provide functionality for our retirees.
-The portal provides retirees and beneficiaries in payment status access to their benefit payment information including but not limited to tax withholding elections, 1099-R reporting and banking information.
+The portal provides retirees and beneficiaries in payment status access to their benefit payment information, including but not limited to tax withholding elections, 1099-R reporting and banking information.

 Active Member education modules were developed and deployed through the City's E-Learning System.
 The City requires all active firefighters to review assigned education modules.
 Topics developed and deployed for the firefighters include disability pension benefit process, annual valuation process, and CFRS Benefits related to termination, divorce, and death.
 The CFRS monitors participation rates for each retirement module.
+The modules are available for active members to review at any time.